 The TomTom Rider is the first GPS designed for use on motorcycles

 and has just been released in the U.S.A. after its European

-The TomTom Rider was developed from the successful TomTom GO
+The TomTom Rider was developed from the successful TomTom

-with an 89 mm (3.5"), 320 x 240 full color
+LCD display with an 89 mm (3.5"), 320 x 240 full color

 TFT touch screen and a built-in Bluetooth communication capability.

 The Rider is claimed to be water resistant only.
 Note that

 some other GPS units, such as the Garmin 2720, meet IPX-7 waterproof

 specifications (protected against water immersion for 30 minutes

 at a depth of 1 meter), but apparently TomTom has not tested

 Our GPS experience is limited to the

 Garmin i5, which we will use for comparison purposes.
 The

 two units are very similar in form and function.
 There are two

 major differences between the two units.
 The Garmin i5 has a

 The i5 stores its maps and information on an internal hard

-disk, while the Rider comes with a 1GB Secure Digital (SD) flash memory disk
+disk, while the Rider comes with a 1GB Secure Digital (SD) flash

-North America, although we found that the
+when purchased in North America, although we found that the

 probably due to the processing software (more on this later).

 Exact specifications for the Rider are hard to find on the

 TomTom website, in the owner's manual or on the CD-ROM that

 For example, the TomTom website claims that the Rider uses

 TeleAtlas maps (in the North American version of the Rider).

 However, the "Show Version" selection in the Rider's

 preferences section has a copyright indicating that NAVTEQ maps

-Also, as of this writing, the TomTom website claims that the maps are
+Also, as of this writing, the TomTom website claims that

-nothing about an internal hard disk, implying
+manual mentions nothing about an internal hard disk, implying

-a Windows Explorer file listing of the SD memory
+a Windows Explorer file listing of the SD memory card indicates

-indicates

 that it does include all of the North American maps.

 The SD flash memory must be installed in a slot in the bottom

 of the unit prior to first use.
 It is very important to make

 sure the door that covers the SD memory (and the USB and charging

 connectors) is closed and locked.
-The Rider will work even if the door
+The Rider will work even if

-be mounted in its bracket), there is a
+Rider would normally be mounted in its bracket), there is a

 that moisture could intrude.
-We're surprised
+We're surprised that there isn't

-if the door is not closed.
+the door is not closed.

-The owner's manual that comes with the Rider seems to us to
+The owner's manual that comes with the Rider seems to us

-owners desiring to learn about its technical
+disappointing for owners desiring to learn about its technical

 want to maintain the "ease of use" image associated

 and detailed manual on the CD-ROM for those who might be interested.